What’s Gorgeous in the Garden in October and November?

 Alstroemeria

-Alstroemeria coming in a wide range of colours, is another great addition to the late autumn garden with its distinctive almost tiger-like markings.
+Alstroemeria, coming in a wide range of colours, is another great addition to the late autumn garden with its distinctive almost tiger-like markings.
 They originate from South America and are often called the ‘Lily of the Incas’ even though they are not actually a lily plant.
-Alstroemeria are tuberous perennials and like a free draining soil.
+Alstroemeria is a tuberous perennial and likes a free draining soil.

 Salvia Amistad